 If you have a construction project coming up, whether it is a remodel or a new build, commercial or residential, you will likely be looking for help to get it completed.
 If you are unfamiliar with the construction industry, then you might have some issues differentiating between the different job titles and jargon that gets thrown around, like knowing the difference between a general contractor and a subcontractor.
 If you are hoping to get the job done right, you will likely require both of these before the work is done.
+Our Austin contractors have put together a guide to clarify the difference below.

 What is a General Contractor?